 Florida State Employees and Contractors

-The State of Florida has not yet released any proposed plan or policy regarding medicinal use of marijuana by their employees and contractors.
+The State of Florida has not yet released any proposed plan or policy regarding the medicinal use of marijuana by their employees and contractors.

 Private Employees and Independent Contractors